SnowyCoder/vrpc-forecast/README.md

 If you have poetry you can use `poetry update && poetry shell` to install the used requirements and open an usable virtual environment.

-## Status: In Development
+## Status: Delivered
-This is a development version, it still has (lots) of bugs and inefficient code, especially the column-generation method.
+This project is stable and does not seem to have any obvious bugs, the author does not take any responsability about its use nor about the generated data.
 Run at your own risk.